ufjschool/ob-s14/drafts/final/sports.md

 Everyone includes former Gator athletes who have gone on to play in the NBA — guys like Joakim Noah, Bradley Beal and Chandler Parsons.

-"They see these guys come back and work and that really hits home with our young guys," Greene noted.
+"They see these guys come back and work, and that really hits home with our young guys," Greene noted.
 "It’s like, ‘Hey!
 OK, these guys are not just talented.
 They work to be successful.’”

 For the freshmen, the seniors spread the message, set a good example and amp up the energy.